carlhenrikrolf/microtonOS/README.md

 Make sure Hifiberry is input device and MIDI should be None.
 Also, auto-start JACK or LADISH at login

+Install Blueman and connect to any applicable Bluetooth midi devices or dongles.

 ### Customisation
 For usage with other software and hardware synthesisers, it is useful to know something about [tuning standards](learn/tuning_standards.md).